 We’re not the land of ice and snow (though we have that, too!).
 We’re a big city with a small-town feel with four beautiful seasons, friendly neighbors, and exciting things to do.
 Buffalo is the second-largest city in New York state and is always changing.
 Welcome to the City of Good Neighbors.

 Our 125-acre campus is very accessible, walkable, and located between two culturally-rich sections of Buffalo's West Side: The Elmwood Village Museum District and Grant Street neighborhood.
 The college is surrounded by cafés, museums, restaurants, shops, and parks.

 Buffalo boasts commercial, residential, and institutional buildings from some of the most revered architects in American history.
 The H.H.
-Richardson-designed Hotel Henry looms large on Buffalo State's landscape.
+Richardson-designed Richardson Olmsted Campus looms large on Buffalo State's landscape.